toneloc/stable-channels/README.md

 <ul>
 <li>(a) If the price of bitcoin goes up:
     <ul>
-      <li>the Stable Provider gets more bitcoin.
+      <li>the Stable Receiver loses bitcoin.
       <li>This is because it takes less bitcoin to keep the Stable Receiver stable in dollar terms, so the Stable Receiver pays the Stable Provider.
     </ul>
 <li>(b) If the price of bitcoin goes down:
     <ul>
-      <li>the Stable Provider loses bitcoin.
+      <li>the Stable Receiver gets more bitcoin.
       <li>This is because it takes more bitcoin to keep the Stable Receiver stable in dollar terms, so the Stable Provider pays the Stable Receiver.
     </ul>
 <li>(c) the price of bitcoin stays the same: